0 0

 QUANTUM COMPUTING: The latest breakthroughs – 2021.

-In order to keep quantum computers stable, they need to be cold.
+To keep quantum computers stable, they need to be kept cold.
 That’s why the inside of D-Wave Systems’ quantum computer is -460 degrees Fahrenheit (-273.3 Celsius).
 According to Professor Catherine McGeoch at Amherst University, a quantum computer is “thousands of times” faster than a conventional computer.”

 Credit: N Summers.
 Link to article: https://www.engadget.com/2018-01-09-this-is-what-a-50-qubit-quantum-computer-looks-like.html